-The release said that in the three days since the federal government imposed its carbon tax, hospitals across the province are already being affected by increased costs.
+The statement said that in the three days since the federal government imposed its carbon tax, hospitals across the province are already being affected by increased costs.
 Rod Phillips, minister of the Environment, Conservation and Parks, and Christine Elliott, deputy premier and minister of Health and Long-Term Care, were at Milton District Hospital on April 3 to talk about how the carbon tax will increase heating costs at local hospitals.
-The carbon tax will impact Ontario’s hospitals by increasing annual heating costs by $10.9 million in 2019, rising to $27.2 million in 2022, according to the release.
+The carbon tax will impact Ontario’s hospitals by increasing annual heating costs by $10.9 million in 2019, rising to $27.2 million in 2022, according to the statement.

 “The federal carbon tax will increase operation costs for hospitals in Ontario,” Elliott said.
 “Hospitals should be able to focus their resources on providing the quality, patient-centred care that Ontarians expect and deserve, and not have to deal with unnecessary rising operational costs.
 Our government is committed to ensuring money is being directed to front-line services – where it belongs – to improve patient experience, and provide better and connected care.”

-For the $27.2 million in estimated costs, Ontario could offer 104,615 more MRI operating hours for an additional 157,000 patients or fund over 3,300 pacemaker implantations, according to the release.
+For the $27.2 million in estimated costs, Ontario could offer 104,615 more MRI operating hours for an additional 157,000 patients or fund over 3,300 pacemaker implantations, according to the statement.
 It also states that the goal of reducing emissions 30 per cent below 2005 levels by 2030 in the Made-in-Ontario Environment Plan aligns with the Federal Government’s Paris commitments without the inclusion of a carbon tax on “vulnerable groups in our province.”

 “We know that the federal carbon tax will increase the cost to heat your home, fuel your car and feed your family,” Phillips said.
 “More than this, the carbon tax will also have an effect on the institutions that provide essential and life-saving services to the people of Ontario including hospitals.”